 It’s important to remember that the commission fees your agent charges are usually factored into the interest rate you’re given.
-These commissions are a hidden cost along with other surcharges and account fees.
+Therefore, these commissions are a hidden cost along with other surcharges and account fees.

 Mortality Expenses (M&E)

 The insurance company charges a death benefit fee, simply a guarantee to pay out to your beneficiaries.
-The fee ranges from .50% to 1.5% of the policy value and is applied yearly for variable annuities; it’s not applicable to fixed fixed-indexed annuities.
+The fee ranges from .50% to 1.5% of the policy value and is applied yearly for variable annuities; it does not apply to fixed fixed-indexed annuities.

 Annuity riders are extra features that provide guarantees, like guaranteed minimum living or death benefits.
 They can cost .25% – 1.00% of the account value per year, but adding more riders will increase the amount insurance companies deduct from your account each year.

 In addition to the annual administrative fee, some annuities come with other expenses like transfer charges, management fees, distribution charges, third-party transfer charges, contract fees, and redemption fees.
 Also, watch out for general admin fees, which could be a percentage of your total account value (usually between 0.2% and 1%).